Asian Journal of Occupational Therapy

 Accurate and complete reporting enables readers to fully appraise research, replicate it, and use it.
 Authors must adhere to research reporting standards presented in the EQUATOR network (http://www.equator-network.org/).

-Upon acceptance of their article, authors will be provided the proofs of their typeset article.
+Upon acceptance of their article, the corresponding author will be provided the proofs of their typeset article.
 No additions and revisions are permitted other than correcting typographical errors introduced during the production process.
 After proofing, the article will be published online free of charge at the journal's J-STAGE site at, https://www.jstage.jst.go.jp/browse/asiajot.

 Errata and Retractions